tlwilliams895/lchs/src/chapters/loops/exercises.rst

 after which the computer will "zip" them together before overloading the engines.

-Construct a loop that combines two strings together, alternating the characters from each source.
+In a new code file, construct a loop that combines two strings together, alternating the characters from each source.
+For now, be careful to make both strings the same length.

 .. admonition:: Examples